Sent on Behalf of Jose Serrano, SAC Chairperson

 Somali Refugee Women's Health YouTube Videos

 If you work with Somali refugee women, please take a look and share!
 The Office of Refugee Resettlement (ORR) has launched the following videos aiming to educate Somali refugee women about a variety of health topics.
-They can be viewed from ORR's website or directly on YouTube at http://bit.ly/Somali_RWH.
+These YouTube videos can be viewed from the ORR's website.

 New Toolkit Developed by the Cultural Orientation Resource Center